 See more examples & how this is implemented in Manticore below.

-Fuzzy matching extends the fuzziness of search to include finding information based on similarities.
-It’s a broad term, so we’ll focus on language-based similarities, such as synonyms, grammar (plurals, verb conjugations, noun endings, etc.), dictionary-based techniques, and other heuristics or NLP methods.
-We’ll also include similarities typically used by search engines such as partial word, phrase, or query matching, and the use of filters.
+Fuzzy matching broadens the concept to include finding information based on various types of similarities.
+We’ll focus on language-based similarities, including synonyms, grammatical variations (plurals, verb forms, etc.), dictionary-based approaches, and other linguistic or NLP techniques.
+We’ll also cover common search engine features like partial word matching, phrase matching, and filtering capabilities.

 Examples: